dominiksalvet/asus-fan-control/contributing.md

 ### Advanced configuration

 If something does not work after the installation, do not despair.
-Whether it does not work at all or not all fans are controlled, it is most likely caused by different ACPI fan addresses of your device.
-Please visit [afc-scout](https://github.com/dominiksalvet/afc-scout) to find your ACPI addresses.
+Whether it does not work at all or not all fans are controlled, it is most likely caused by different base ACPI fan addresses of your device.
+Please visit [afc-scout](https://github.com/dominiksalvet/afc-scout) to find your base addresses.
 Once you have the addresses, you will be able to set temperatures using the following command:

 ```
 sudo FALLBACK_ADDRS='<addrs>' FALLBACK_TEMPS='<temps>' asus-fan-control set-temps default